dvanderelst-classes/python-class/README.md

 In this course, we use the Anaconda Python distribution.
 This is a version of Python that comes with many scientific modules included.
 Also, it comes with a package manager that allows installing additional packages more easily. https://anaconda.org/.
 You do not need to make an account to download/use Anaconda.
 Head over to the download page at https://www.anaconda.com/download/.

+Some helpful resources on Anaconda:

+- This is a 2 page pdf document explaining what Anaconda is: http://docs.anaconda.com/anaconda/user-guide/cheatsheet/.
+- Managing the Anaconda installation can be done using the Anaconda Navigator.
+This link explains how to start the Navigator on Windows, Mac and Linux: http://docs.anaconda.com/anaconda/navigator/getting-started/#navigator-starting-navigator
+- Anaconda comes with a command line tool to install and update packages.
+There is a cheat sheet for this: https://conda.io/docs/user-guide/cheatsheet.html

 ## On-line Resources

 This is a list of resources that might be helpful while learning Python: